5 Common Mistakes Made Before Filing For Bankruptcy

 2. Making Unnecessary Debt Payments

 Paying debts in a timely fashion is always a good idea, especially when the interest is high, but it isn’t always necessary when filing for bankruptcy.
-Once the bankruptcy is filed and official, the debts will be cleared, no matter how much is left.
+Once you file and make bankruptcy official, the debts will clear, regardless of the remaining amount.

 You don’t need to worry about your credit score because we offer access to a free online course that teaches you how to increase your credit score to 720 on average 12-24 months after your discharge.
 Within a couple of years, you will be able to make large purchases with a reasonable interest rate.